d2l-ai/d2l-en/chapter_introduction/index.md

 Some others work in the low-data regime, but are no better than traditional approaches.

-Finally it is not enough to have lots of data and to process it cleverly.
+Finally, it is not enough to have lots of data and to process it cleverly.
 We need the *right* data.
 If the data is full of mistakes, or if the chosen features are not predictive of the target quantity of interest, learning is going to fail.